Coronavirus: the lockdown laws

 Official results from Israel’s Central Election Commission show Netanyahu’s Likud party won the most seats in the Knesset, although not enough to form a government or to indicate a clear path towards a coalition.

 On 6 April 2021 Israel’s President, Reuven Rivlin, asked Netanyahu to form the next government.
-Negotiations between the various parties and factions continue, as the Prime Minister seeks to form a coalition government.
+However, Netanyahu wasn’t able to form a coalition government within the 28-day time period.